Wondering how to get rid of furniture because you’re leaving Hong Kong, downsizing, or simply de-cluttering? We’ve got your back.

 How to get rid of large furniture in Hong Kong?

 The truthful answer is that in Hong Kong, the demand for second-hand large furniture is low.
 This is because most people have small homes, charities generally don’t accept large furniture because it doesn’t align with their needs, and people who do have large homes often prefer to buy new.
 This makes selling second-hand large furniture in Hong Kong difficult.

 If you’re selling a high-quality item, you could try 2nd Chance.
 But, otherwise, in our experience, you’ll need to offers these types of big items for relatively low prices on one of the second-hand platforms such as Asiaxpat, GeoExpat, or even Carousell.

 You might even be surprised to know that in Hong Kong, you might be able to get better pricing on smaller, more inexpensive pieces of furniture.

-But that’s the truth; the resale value of large second hand furniture is relatively low.
+But that’s the truth; the resale value of large second-hand furniture is relatively low.

-Is the Hong Kong second hand furniture market large?
+Is the Hong Kong second-hand furniture market large?

 Yes, it is.
 People are frequently leaving Hong Kong, and new people are always moving here.
-You might be surprised how quickly and easily you can either buy or sell second hand furniture in HK.
+You might be surprised how quickly and easily you can either buy or sell second-hand furniture in HK.
 But keep in mind, there is a higher demand for smaller, practical pieces of furniture.

 Are there any dumping services in Hong Kong?

+Yes, you can pay for someone to come and take away your unwanted items.
 Another option, which is likely going to be cheaper, is to locate your nearest refuse collection and either transport your items directly there or pay a “man with a van” to take your unwanted items to the collection center on your behalf.